knetikcloud/knetikcloud-javascript-client/docs/CategoriesApi.md

 var opts = {
-  'filterSearch': "filterSearch_example", // String | Filter for categories whose names begin with provided string 'filterActive': true, // Boolean | Filter for categories that are specifically active or inactive 'size': 25, // Number | The number of objects returned per page 'page': 1, // Number | The number of the page returned, starting with 1 'order': "id:ASC" // String | A comma separated list of sorting requirements in priority order, each entry matching PROPERTY_NAME:[ASC|DESC]
+  'filterSearch': "filterSearch_example", // String | Filter for categories whose names begin with provided string 'filterActive': true, // Boolean | Filter for categories that are specifically active or inactive 'filterTemplate': "filterTemplate_example", // String | Filter for categories with a specific template 'size': 25, // Number | The number of objects returned per page 'page': 1, // Number | The number of the page returned, starting with 1 'order': "id:ASC" // String | A comma separated list of sorting requirements in priority order, each entry matching PROPERTY_NAME:[ASC|DESC]